ypid/docker-libreoffice-duden/README.md

 There was a time when [Duden](http://www.duden.de) sold a offline version of there quite advanced and powerful spell checking software for 19.95 € or something like that.

-Currently it seems that they only provide an limited online version: http://www.duden.de/rechtschreibpruefung-online/
+Currently it seems that they only provide a limited\* online version: http://www.duden.de/rechtschreibpruefung-online/

+\* The limitation is that you can only check 800 characters at a time.
+So for normal documents you would have to split your text or write a script which does this for you.
+The other limitation is currently that this online tool is only reachable via HTTP.
+HTTPS answers with 302 Moved Temporarily to http …

 The spell checking is implemented as OpenOffice/LibreOffice extension.
 So far so good.
 The problem is that this extension is only compatible with LibreOffice < 4 and if that was not enough it only works on i386 platforms.
-Thats why this Docker has been created to easily use this old but still useful software.
+Thats why this Docker image has been created to easily use this old but still useful software.

 ## How it works